 Yoga and mindfulness practices are not separate from the socio-political realm, because racism, prejudice, and marginalization take place within the world of yoga too.
 We commit to doing everything it takes truly to become an ally for marginalized yoga community members.
 There is no performance here.
 We are prepared to do the work.
 Yoga is for EVERYONE and our mission from day 1 was to make the traditional practice of yoga available to every single person around the world.
 That has not changed.
 What has changed is how we show up, who we work with and alongside, and rather than taking a leadership role, we take the role of the learner, the listener, and amplifying voices other than our own.

-We have a summer membership sale starting later this week and as part of another action step to support change, we will be donating $5 from each membership sold to the Coronavirus Fund for BIWoC- Act in Allyship.
+Most recently, we raised $7890 during our summer sale and have since split the donation funds between the Global Fund For Women and NAACP Empowerment Programs.
+A big thank you to our incredible community of members, we couldn’t have done this without them.
 Additionally, we are sourcing supportive and educational courses for our team here at Omstars so that we can better show up for each other, our community of teachers, and for each and every member, student, and each person that we encounter.
-We will continue to update this blog as we take new action steps to better support the BIPOC community.
+We will continue to update this blog as we take new action steps to better support the BIPOC community (most recent update August 26th, 2020).

 Lastly, we’re working on creating an ever-expanding resource list.
 This, like our action steps, is a living document that we will continue to expand and grow.
 If you have recommendations or resources you think we should add to this list, please send them to firstname.lastname@example.org.
 We are not the experts, and so we defer to the expertise, knowledge, and experience of many inspiring and hardworking community leaders and organizations.